The Truth About Tile and Grout Cleaning — What Homeowners Should Know

 Can I just steam clean my tile?

-Steam cleaning removes surface dirt but doesn’t extract deep-set stains from grout.
-It’s fine for maintenance but not full restoration.
+Steam cleaning removes surface dirt but not deep-set grout stains.
+It’s great for maintenance but not for full tile restoration.

 Will my grout look brand new?

-Not always — some stains penetrate too deeply.
-However, professional cleaning and color sealing can typically restore 85–90% of the original tone.
+Not always — some stains penetrate deeply.
+However, our professional cleaning and color sealing can restore 85–90% of the original tone.

 How often should tile be professionally cleaned?

-Every 12–18 months for homes, or every 3–6 months for commercial spaces like hotels and gyms.
+Every 12–18 months for residential areas, and every 3–6 months for commercial tile cleaning in hotels, gyms, or restaurants.

 What is color sealing?